Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Methods

 \section{Methods}

 The workflow used in this paper is depicted in Fig.~\ref{fig:workflow}.
 We started from the crystal structure of $\beta$-Ga$_2$O$_3$ (conventional unit cell with 20 atoms shown in Fig.~\ref{fig:workflow}) and the face-centered cubic (FCC) platinum.
 Here, we chose platinum because of its high work function which in general leads to higher Schottky barriers.
 On the $\beta$-Ga$_2$O$_3$ side (left), we first cut the structure along specific orientation that we wished to study.
 We were particularly interested in the $(\overline{2}01)$ orientation of $\beta$-Ga$_2$O$_3$ because of previous experimental work \cite{tellekamp2020growth, heinselman2021performance}.
 We also investigated the (100) orientation, the most stable, primarily to validate our approach against previous studies \cite{xu2020first}.
 Both of these orientations have multiple possible surface terminations.
 We chose the terminations that minimize the number of broken bonds, where bonds are defined geometrically as those within the first coordination shell.
 This choice of termination has been previously shown to result in ionization potentials and electron affinities that compare well with the measured ones for a range of semiconductor materials \cite{stevanovic_APL:2014, stevanovic_PCCP:2014}.
 As shown on the left of Fig.~\ref{fig:workflow}, the terminations do not necessarily have to be planar and can be corrugated (jagged blue line).
+In order to simulate surfaces (and interfaces) we created slabs of several layers of gallium oxide that are periodic parallel to the specified plane, $(\overline{2}01)$ or (100), but finite in the direction normal to that plane.
+Each slab is separated by 20\r{A} of vacuum such that there is no interaction between them.
+Since the slabs should ideally be semi-infinite, they are made to be as thick as computationally affordable.
 Once the surfaces were chosen, they were relaxed using density functional theory (DFT).
 The relaxed $\beta$-Ga$_2$O$_3$ structure was then fed into the structure matching algorithm described hereafter.

 On the platinum side (right of Fig.~\ref{fig:workflow}), there was always only one possible termination because there is a single atom in the FCC unit cell.
 We did not relax the surfaces because, in experiment, the metal is deposited directly onto the gallium oxide without ever forming a surface.
 We fed the algorithm every possible, symmetry inequivalent orientation of platinum within the Miller indices limits $-3 \leq h,k,l \leq 3$.
 For each of these orientations, we computed the ``goodness of match'' (described below), which then provided the best matched interface structures.